synopsys-sig/synopsys-extension/README.md

 | `BRIDGE_COVERITY_AUTOMATION_PRCOMMENT`        | To enable feedback from Coverity security testing as pull request comment. <br> Supported values: true or false </br> **Note** - Feature is supported only through yaml configuration                                                                                                         | Optional     |
 | `AZURE_TOKEN` | It is mandatory to pass AZURE_TOKEN parameter with required permissions. <br> Example:  AZURE_TOKEN: $(System.AccessToken) or AZURE_TOKEN: $(PAT_TOKEN) </br>                                                                                                                                                 | Mandatory if  BRIDGE_COVERITY_AUTOMATION_PRCOMMENT is set true. |

-**Note on coverity PR comments:**
-- **Build Validation Policy** - Enable Build validation policy to trigger the pipeline on raising PR or any push event to existing branch (usually it will be done on main or master branch).
-Reference - https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation.

 ## Synopsys Security Scan - Black Duck

 Synopsys Security Scan supports both self-hosted (e.g. on-prem) and Synopsys-hosted Black Duck Hub instances.

 In the default Black Duck Hub permission model, projects and project versions are created on the fly as needed.

 Synopsys Security Scan Extension found in the Azure DevOps Marketplace is the recommended solution for integrating Black Duck into an ADO pipeline.
 Here's an example workflow for Black Duck scan using the Synopsys Synopsys Security Scan:

 ```yaml